-The Amazon tax interview turned out it was pretty painless.
+The Amazon tax interview turned out it was painless.
 The IRS now accept my national TIN number, so waiting for paper forms and copies of passports to arrive seems to be a thing of the past.
 That said, I eagerly await any emails from the IRS.

 The Watch List

 Who needs education when you got YouTube?
 I am not going to answer that, but I will just leave it hanging, you know.

 I have seen dozens of YouTube clips as I have researched how to go about writing and publishing my stories.

 - Author and YouTuber Tim Knox.